annelo-msft/gists/lro/readme.md

 }
 ```

+### Streaming operation subclients

 OpenAI also has the option to stream updates indicating the progress of an operation running on the service.
 We need a way to support this at the protocol layer, as well as a way to provide access to "linked operations" such as resume and cancel at the convenience layer.
 We can address this by having the client add a subtype of the polling `RunOperation` that implements the get updates requirement via streaming, overrides polling implementations on its base type, and adds streaming convenience APIs.

 ```csharp
 public class StreamingRunOperation : RunOperation